 Topics range from sustainability and food security to contemporary trends in cuisine and culinary arts; from food writing for media to the history of gastronomy and the restaurant; and from event planning to the application of ethical business practices in tourism operations.
 Importantly, the degree focuses on the relationship of food to tourism and the role this relationship plays in the development of regional economies and their sustainability.
-Students have the opportunity to explore important concepts related to tourist behaviour and the tourist experience, strategic marketing and the management of tourism operations.
+Students have the opportunity to explore important concepts related to tourist behaviour and the tourist experience, strategic marketing and the management of tourism and hospitality operations.

 Students also undertake an independent industry research project (equal to two units), towards the end of their degree, to focus on an aspect of gastronomic tourism that interests them.